DCS-training/Digital-Method-of-the-Month/DMM Docs/NetworkAnalysis.md

 ## Concept to get familiar with

-- Edge characteristics
+o Edge characteristics

 o Directional or unidirectional networks: is node 1 connecting to node 2 but not the other way around?

 o Weights: how strong is the connection between the nodes

-- Centrality measures (nodes)
+o Centrality measures (nodes)

 o Degree centrality: number of edges linked to each node (popularity, well connected)